SebastianMusic/nvimClipboardSyncPlugin/README.md

 # TODOS
 - Currently there is no issue with the setting of registers but there might be bugs for very large registers this must be investigated
-- add options to toggle specifc behaviour such as
-    - display or not display error messages